bartdorsey/developer-setup-guide/windows/windows-terminal-setup.md

 ![Ubuntu-Windows-Terminal](images/Ubuntu-Windows-Terminal.png)

+## Installing a nerd font (Optional)

+This is **optional**, but to get the most out of your terminal prompt, you may want to install a Nerd font.
+These fonts are patched to give extra characters used by the prompt we will use in class.

+[Download a Nerd Font]

+We recommend [Fira Code Nerd] but feel free to install whichever font you like.

+To install these, download the zip file, extract it, and double click on the `.ttf` files, and install them.
+You'll want to choose the ones with "Windows Compatible" in the name.

+Once you've changed this, you can change the font you use in Windows Terminal in the Apperance Tab of your Ubuntu profile.

 ## [Unix Terminology]

 You may want to read about certain [Unix Terminology] that you will need to be familar with as a developer before continuing.